The Exceptions: History

-Usually known by the shortened form Tex they formed in the spring 1986 when Eric Simon and Udo Fischer were still teenagers.
+Usually known by the shortened form Tex they formed in the spring 1986 when Erik Simon and Udo Fischer were still teenagers.
 On obtaining an Atari ST they started exploring what they could do with this new hardware.
 After finding the initial Basic implementation limiting, they moved onto writing some simple graphical demonstration computer programs in assembly.

 After an early period of cracking games software and adding these demo screens to the loaders they eventually realised the coding was more fun.
 Their first breakthrough was a demo called the Little Color Demo released in the fall of 1987.
 It was however the release of the then large B.I.G Demo (Best In Galaxy) which propelled them to prominence.
 It featured a large collection of music ported from various Commodore 64 games by their recently joined musician Jochen Hippel.

 They later joined a demo group alliance known as The Union where they were involved in some screens of The Union Demo.